sarfraznawaz2005/visitlog/README.md

  - Allows to log authenticated user info.
  - Provides log viewer page out of box.
  - Provides basic http authentication for app users.
+ - Ability to ban users by their IP

 **Note:** VisitLog cannot detect same user/IP coming from some anonymizer so it cannot differentiate that.